PhillipUg/enumerable-methods/README.md

-# enumerable-methods
+# Enumerable Methods
 An implementation of my own version of Ruby’s enumerable methods.
+Adding new methods onto the existing Enumerable module.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would